You Are Better

 How Can an Experienced Lawyer Help?

-If you have been involved in a situation where you have used deadly force in self-defense, call Cowboy Country Criminal Defense at 307-333-7884 to schedule a strategy session today!
+If you have been involved in a situation where you have used deadly force in self-defense, call Cowboy Country Law at 307-333-7884 to schedule a strategy session today!
 We can help you understand your legal rights and options and can provide you with the guidance and support that you need to navigate the legal process.